tandemdude/hikari-lightbulb/docs/source/guides/custom-help.rst

 Method 1: Manually Generated
 ============================

-The easy way to go about creating your custom help command is by simply removing the default one, and creating a command named ``help`` and adding it to the bot yourself.
+The easy way to go about creating your custom help command is by simply disabling the default one, and creating a command named ``help`` and adding it to the bot yourself.

 Example: